supremeimposter/My-Vault/GATE-LOG.md

 **November 7, 2023** Do not worry about some person who is shallow minded to judge you.
 They can think about you for a minute at max.

 **November 10, 2023** File formatting can be done later after finishing the notes from the PDF.
 Do not worry about it too much.

+**November 12, 2023** Stop trying to template or generalize everything you learn.
+You are not writing a book that is to be published.
+You are constructing your knowledge base that you can understand.